PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

 ### Package

 A package is the place where nodes are stored.
-It is used to organise code so that the software is modular.
+It is used to organize code so that the software is modular.

 Example of a package structure (Python):